asyncapi/website/pages/about/index.md

 We do our best to recognize every contribution to the project.
 We do it individually in every repository from [AsyncAPI GitHub organization](https://github.com/asyncapi/).
 There should always be a **Contributors** section in the readme, like [this one](https://github.com/asyncapi/asyncapi/blob/master/README.md#contributors).
 We use [All Contributors](https://allcontributors.org/docs/en/specification) specification to handle recognitions.

-We apologize in advance if we failed in recognizing your work.
-Feel free to contact us on [Slack](https://www.asyncapi.com/slack-invite/) and we will fix it immediately, or just talk to [All Contributors](https://allcontributors.org) bot.
+We apologize in advance if we failed to recognize your work.
+Feel free to contact us on [Slack](https://www.asyncapi.com/slack-invite/), and we will fix it immediately, or just talk to our [All Contributors bot](https://allcontributors.org).

 ## AsyncAPI, in numbers
 We, at AsynAPI, are trying to build the future of Event-Driven Architectures.
 We are steadily progressing towards our mission and we are growing as a strong community.
 Interested to know more about our growth?
 Feel free to check our annual summary report: